-Timing of crop-topping in lentil works very well in early maturing varieties like PBA Blitz^(b), PBA Bolt^(b) and PBA Flash^(b).
+Timing of crop-topping in lentil works very well in early maturing varieties like PBA Blitz $\phi$ , PBA Bolt $\phi$ and PBA Flash $\phi$ .
 However, timing can be marginal in some years in other lentil varieties that are later maturing (Nugget).
-Crop-topping is generally not always possible in later varieties due to maturity being so late relative to ryegrass maturity in a lengthy growing season.
+Crop-topping is generally not always possible in later varieties due to the crops' maturity being late relative to ryegrass maturity in a lengthy growing season.

-11.2.1 Implications of crop topping too early
+11.2.1 Implications of crop-topping too early